My Favorite Things

 Heat Erasing Pens

-- I just started using the Frixon Clicker Erasable Gel Pens.
-These have been longer lasting than the Madam Sew pens listed above, but do not come in white (which I need for dark colored fabric).
+I use the FriXion Clicker Erasable Gel Pens.
+These have been longer lasting than the Madam Sew pens, but do not come in white (which I only need for dark colored fabric).

 Fiskar Rotary Cutter